searinminecraft/Vixipy/README.md

 cp compose.example.yaml compose.yaml
 ```

-Edit it according to your needs.
-Read the rest of readme
+Edit the file according to your needs.
+Read above for details.

 2. Run the container as daemon:
 ```sh